 Resilience-based Development Response to the crisis in Syria and neighbouring Countries

-Almost three years into the conflict in Syria, the fighting has now drastically rolled back the region’s human development achievements perhaps by decades.
+Four years into the conflict in Syria, close to 60 percent of the population is either internally displaced or has fled the country.
+The fighting has now drastically rolled back the region’s human development achievements —perhaps by decades.

-As well as killing more than 120,000 people and displacing 6.5 million, the crisis has caused rampant unemployment and left more than 50 percent of the population of Syria in poverty.
+In addition to killing more than 120,000 people and displacing close to 7 million, the crisis has caused rampant unemployment and left more than 50 percent of the population living in poverty.
 At the same time, as millions of Syrians seek refuge in neighboring countries, already vulnerable host communities are struggling with the influx of new refugees.

 - 12.6 million Syrians now living in poverty and 4.4 million in extreme poverty because of the crisis

-As one of the biggest development agencies in Syria present before the crisis began, UNDP works with affected communities to help them cope, rebuild, recover and protect development gains, for example by providing temporary jobs to affected people, clearing debris and helping local businesses to recover productive assets.
+As one of development agencies in Syria with the largest presence, UNDP works with affected communities to help them cope, rebuild, recover and protect development gains, for example by providing temporary jobs to affected people, clearing debris and helping local businesses to recover productive assets.

-In countries neighboring Syria, UNDP supports host communities to cope with the influx of refugees, improving infrastructure, boosting local economic and employment opportunities, especially for vulnerable groups, such as young people, those with disabilities and women - while helping to resolve, mediate and prevent conflict.
+In countries neighboring Syria, UNDP supports host communities to cope with the influx of refugees by improving infrastructure, and boosting local economic and employment opportunities, especially for vulnerable groups, such as young people, those with disabilities and women - while helping to resolve, mediate and prevent conflict.

-UNDP’s development approach focuses on building resilience and ensuring that communities not only recover from the crisis but also improve their long-term development prospects.
+UNDP’s development approach focuses on building resilience and ensuring that communities not only recover from the crisis but also improve the longer-term development prospects needed to move towards a lasting peace.

 News on Syria